-The black soils (regur) are found mainly on the Deccan lava region covering large parts of Maharashtra, some parts of Gujarat and Madhya Pradesh and small parts of Karnataka, Andhra Pradesh and Tamil Nadu.
+The black soils (regur) are found primarily in the lava area of Deccan covering large parts of Maharashtra, parts of Gujarat and Madhya Pradesh, and small parts of Karnataka, Andhra

 The soils are formed by the disintegration of volcanic basaltic lava.